Expat's Guide to US Expat Taxes for Australia Residents

 Foreign Tax CreditThe Foreign Tax Credit allows you to claim a credit against your US tax dues with the foreign taxes you paid in Australia, dollar-per-dollar.

-If these tax breaks are not enough to mitigate your double taxation, the tax treaty between the United States and Japan may also help to fully resolve your double taxation.
+If these tax breaks are not enough to mitigate your double taxation, the tax treaty between the United States and Australia may also help to fully resolve your double taxation.

 What is the income tax rate in Australia compared to the US?